dr-la-victoire/alx-higher_level_programming/README.md

 5) 0x05.
 Python - Exceptions: Here, we learned to handle exceptions.
 The whole try/except syntax
 6) 0x06.
 Python - Classes and Objects: All the work on Object Oriented Programming
 7) 0x07.
 Python - Test-driven development: We're learning the importance of TDD using unitest and doctest.
 I think it's the test first then code module
+8) 0x08.
+Python - More Classes and Objects: yeah that's right... more classes